Chocolate Acorns are the cutest Fall or Thanksgiving treat, and with just a couple pantry ingredients they could not be easier to make!

 I love that you can make as few or as many as desired.

-what are some variations for chocolate acorns
+variations for chocolate acorns

 And if you’re looking for more cute and easy Fall or Thanksgiving goodies, check these out!